bellrichm/WeeWX-MQTTSubscribe/README.md

 * *$BIN_ROOT* - The directory where WeeWX executables are located.
 * *$CONFIG_ROOT* - The directory where the configuration (typically, weewx.conf) is located.

+The notation vX.Y.Z designates the version being installed.
+X.Y.Z is the release.

 Prior to making any updates/changes, always make a backup.

 ## Preqrequisites